SQL Server: Troubleshooting Logon Triggers

 To wrap this blog up, Logon triggers can be used to tighten up the security features of SQL Server, but you must be very careful when writing them as they can convert your server into a forbidden destination.

-4 comments on “SQL Server: Troubleshooting Logon Triggers”
+4 Responses to “SQL Server: Troubleshooting Logon Triggers”